emdx-dex/perpetual-protocol/docs/VerifyContracts.md

     License = MIT License
 ```

-6. In the next page upload the `solc-input.json` from the cache folder.
+6. On the next page upload the `solc-input.json` from the cache folder.
 7. Leave the constructor as default, if populated any.
 8. Proceed to verify.

-On successful verification, there should be transaction hash for the verification process.
+On successful verification, there should be a transaction hash for the verification process.

 ### Linking Contracts

 After a successful Implementation Contract verification, the same can be linked by going to the Proxy contract address(from system-staging.json) on the explorer & clicking on 'more options' under Contracts Tab.
 And then `Is this a proxy` to check & save it to link Proxy & Implementation contracts together.
-After the linking the storage state of the contracts can be read.
+After linking, the storage state of the contracts can be read.